syncfusion-content/wpf-docs/wpf/SfSchedule/Getting-Started.md

 ### Adding Custom Appointments
 You can also map custom appointments data to our scheduler.

-Here steps to render `MeetingScheduler` using scheduler control with respective custom data properties created in a class Meeting.
+Here steps to render meetings using scheduler control with respective custom data properties created in a class `Meeting`.

 * Creating custom class for appointments
 * Creating view model